gammapy/gammapy/docs/image/sky_image.rst

 ------------------------

-The `~gammapy.image.SkyImage` class represents the main data container class for map based gamma-ray data.
+The `~gammapy.image.SkyImage` class represents the main data container class for image-based gamma-ray data.
 It combines the raw 2D data arrays with sky coordinates represented by WCS objects and Fits I/O functionality.
 Additionally it provides convenience functions for and creating, exploring and accessing the data.
 Data processing methods (except for very basic ones) are not coupled to this class.